Pentagon denies D.C. request for National Guard migrant help | WTOP News

 Bowser sharply criticized Abbott and Ducey, accusing them of “cruel political gamesmanship” and saying the pair had “decided to use desperate people to score political points.”

+“In addition to Washington, D.C., New York City is the ideal destination for these migrants, who can receive the abundance of city services and housing that Mayor Eric Adams has boasted about within the sanctuary city,” Abbott said.

+In response, Fabien Levy, spokesman for Adams, tweeted that Abbott’s “continued use of human beings as political pawns is disgusting.
+NYC will continue to welcome asylum seekers w/ open arms, as we have always done, but we still need support from DC.”

-The mayor does not have the authority to personally order a National Guard deployment, an issue that has become emotionally charged in recent years as a symbol of the district’s entrenched status as less than a state.
+As mayor of D.C., Bowsesr does not have the authority to personally order a National Guard deployment, an issue that has become emotionally charged in recent years as a symbol of the district’s entrenched status as less than a state.

 Her limited authority played a role in the Jan.
 6, 2021, insurrection at the U.S. Capitol by supporters of former President Donald Trump.
 When it became clear that Capitol Police were overmatched by the crowds, Bowser couldn’t immediately deploy the district guard.
 Instead, crucial time was lost while the request was considered inside the Pentagon, and protesters rampaged through the building.